lonhro-pi/Lonhro-s-Iphone-cleaner/README.md

 - Improve error handling
 - Add more cleaning options

+## A Debt of Gratitude

+- A huge thank you goes out to my brother Dallas without him I wouldn't had this chance to do this and never turning his back when the chips are down love you brother !

 ## Disclaimer

 This tool modifies files on your iPhone.
 While it's designed to be safe, **always backup your data before use**.
 The authors are not responsible for any data loss.